-There is a 40 AMP circuit breaker located in the aft starboard storage compartment.
+There is a 40 AMP circuit breaker located in the aft starboard storage area.
 This is the main breaker protecting the wiring supplying power to the accessory switch panel.
 If this breaker is tripped, it may be reset by depressing the red button on the breaker box.

-FLOAT SWITCH
+FLOAT SWITCHES

-Your boat is equipped with an automatic float switch on the bilge pump.
+Your boat is equipped with two bilge pumps, each containing an automatic float switch.
 This will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
-This switch is wired directly to the battery.